wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.7.2 =
+= 1.7.3 =
-Added compatibility for 2 additional caching plugins, updated Dutch and German translations, made various minor code improvements, and updated the spam filters.
+Improved the Yahoo email compatibility fix for contact forms (from 1.4.3), updated French translation, made various code improvements, and improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==